crate/activerecord-crate-adapter/README.md

 ## Migrations

-Currently adding and dropping indices is not support by Crate.
-Issue [#733](https://github.com/crate/crate/issues/733)
+Currently, adding and dropping indices is not support by CrateDB, see [issue #733].

-    # not supported by Crate yet
+    # not supported by CrateDB yet
     add_index :posts, :comment_count
     remove_index :posts, :comment_count

-## Gotchas
+## Caveats

-Crate is eventually consistent, that means if you create a record and query for it right away it won't work (except queries for the primary key!).
-Read more about it [here](https://github.com/crate/crate/blob/master/docs/sql/dml.txt#L569)
+CrateDB is eventually consistent, that means if you create a record, and query for it right away, it won't work (except queries for the primary key).

-Crate does not support Joins (yet) so joins won't work.
+In this context, read more about the [`REFRESH TABLE`] statement.

 ## Tests